davisallan/ENSF607_TermProject/README.md

 distributed inventory and client management system using MVC design pattern, Java, MySQL, and JDBC.
 Client and Server architecture implemented and are running locally, communicating over sockets.

+Architechture of the program was drawn in UML, please see the file "ENSF607_UML_SantiagoFlores_DavisAllan_UPDATED.pdf" if you are interested in viewing the diagrams.

 ## Project Objectives
 1. Conceptual database design based on a narrative
 2. Logical database design through relational model mapping